Tobi-Swali/La-Boum/README.md

 ## <#>-------------<=======[ Commands ]=======>-------------<#>
     All listed bot commands are in need of a "/" (slash) as first character of the command.
-    (Note: You are able to change the "/" in the language xml files)
+    (Note: You are able to change the "/" in the language txt files)

 ### Help: